EdChSk/PyChat/README.md

 * **EdChSk** - *Initial work* - [Github Profile](https://github.com/EdChSk)

 ## Acknowledgments
-* Thanks to HowCode for the great video which inspired the project, the vidio can be found [here](https://www.youtube.com/watch?v=D0SLpD7JvZI)
+* Thanks to HowCode for the great video which inspired the project, the video can be found [here](https://www.youtube.com/watch?v=D0SLpD7JvZI)
 * Thanks to anyone who has assisted me by pointing out any mistakes or bugs